Tobias is an entrepeneur and consultant.

-Previously he was well regarded as a freelance consultant and software architect.
-Over the past years he has built up a development team at Sitewards that thrives to be at the cutting edge of web development.
+Previously he was well regarded as the CTO at Sitewards, who specialized in e-commerce solutions.
+He has built up a development team at Sitewards that thrives to be at the cutting edge of web development.

 With passion of inspiring people he takes part in and speaks at conferences worldwide.
 He also publishes articles in a wide range of magazines, several blogs and has written books about web security.